caiogeraldes/icagl2025/abstract.md

    He allowed me to go and speak the truth in front of you.
 (Xen.
 Hell.
 6 1 13)

-Expanding on the aforementioned work, this aims to further the analysis of case attraction of infinitival predicates of on Ancient Greek, specifically on attic and ionic literary sources.
-The new _corpus_ includes oratory, dramatic and historiographic literature from Classical Athens and a reviewed version of the corpus of sentences drawn from Herodotus, Plato and Xenophon (published as Geraldes 2021).
+Expanding on the aforementioned work, this aims to further the analysis of case attraction of infinitival predicates of Ancient Greek, specifically on attic and ionic literary sources.
+The new _corpus_ includes oratory, dramatic and historiographic literature from Classical Athens and a revised version of the corpus of sentences drawn from Herodotus, Plato and Xenophon (published as Geraldes 2021).